colleen-davies/CourseraDataProject/CodeBook.md

     Jerk signal measured by the accelerometer for a subject-activity pair in g/s.
-12. `avgtimeBodyGyromeanX`: numeric; \[-0.997,-0.830\]; the average of the mean of the normalized X component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+12. `avgtimeBodyGyromeanX`: numeric; \[-0.997,-0.830\]; the average of the mean of the normalized X component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-13. `avgtimeBodyGyromeanY`: numeric; \[-0.994,-0.644\]; the average of the mean of the normalized Y component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+13. `avgtimeBodyGyromeanY`: numeric; \[-0.994,-0.644\]; the average of the mean of the normalized Y component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-14. `avgtimeBodyGyromeanZ`: numeric; \[-0.991,-0.610\]; the average of the mean of the normalized Z component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+14. `avgtimeBodyGyromeanZ`: numeric; \[-0.991,-0.610\]; the average of the mean of the normalized Z component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-15. `avgtimeBodyGyroJerkmeanX`: numeric; \[0.043,0.130\]; the average of the mean of the normalized X component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+15. `avgtimeBodyGyroJerkmeanX`: numeric; \[0.043,0.130\]; the average of the mean of the normalized X component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 16. `avgtimeBodyGyroJerkmeanY`: numeric; \[-0.039,0.057\]; the average
-    of the mean of the normalized Y component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+    of the mean of the normalized Y component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 17. `avgtimeBodyGyroJerkmeanZ`: numeric; \[-0.067,0.038\]; the average
-    of the mean of the normalized Z component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+    of the mean of the normalized Z component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 18. `avgtimeBodyAccelMagmean`: numeric; \[-0.995,0.544\]; the average of the mean of the normalized magnitude of the body acceleration signal measured by the accelerometer for a subject-activity pair in g.